 Replacement ID cards

-Replacement cards cost £10 and can be obtained by visiting the Enquiry Services Counter in the Main Library.
+Replacement cards can be purchased from the Enquiry Services Counter in the Main Library.
 However, there are instances when we can replace your ID card free of charge, if for example your card was stolen and you can provide a crime reference number.
 Visit the Student Enquiry Services website for further details.